 Chat with us

 A medical career is highly regarded whether you want to become a doctor or venture into areas like teaching or research.
 But if you want to practise in Singapore, it is mandatory to hold a primary qualification from a medical school that is approved by the Singapore Medical Council (SMC).
-Embarking on the journey of choosing the right university can be overwhelming, but fear not – we've compiled a list of Singapore Medical Council approved universities in various countries.
+Choosing the right university can feel overwhelming, but don't worry – we've made it easier for you!
+We've compiled a list of Singapore Medical Council (SMC)-approved universities across various countries, including the updated list of medical degrees that will be recognised in Singapore starting in 2025.
 Alongside this comprehensive guide, we'll highlight essential requirements to note when applying to different countries.
 Let's kickstart your research with an exploration of these recognised institutions.

 If you’re interested in studying medicine abroad, then Australia is worth taking a look.
 It’s not too far from Singapore and it’s home to some of the world’s best universities.
 Moreover, it boasts admission rates that are higher than those in the UK and Singapore.
 Depending on the program, the undergraduate pathway takes about three to six years.
 Application windows typically close end-June in the year prior to intake, so keep that in mind.